 “But I can’t find a sitter I trust.”

 Ok, fine.
-Have you tried http://www.canadiannanny.ca?
+Have you tried www.canadiannanny.ca?
 It’s a great place to peruse lots of worthy candidates and post your own classified with exactly what you’re looking for.
 And how about posting on one of your FB mommy groups and asking for some highly recommended people in your area that suit your price range?
 Still no go?
 Remember that nanny you always see at the playground that watches the kid who plays with yours?
 Ask her.
-Many offer part time / evening help and she’s obviously already THERE.
+Many offer part time / evening help and she’s obviously already in the area.
 Failing all that, remind yourself of the dude that knocked you up, because he is perfectly capable of being alone with your child for a few hours.
 Girls night, anyone?